 - Focusing either CIS design or monitoring and evaluation at the community level obscures important patterns within that population which can further our understanding of CIS impact.
 To address this issue, we suggest a two-stage stratification of any user population.
 First, users should be stratified by shared assemblages of vulnerability.
 Then, each group produced in the first stage of stratification should itself be stratified by the social characteristics (i.e. gender, age, and ethnicity) that shape individual’s roles and responsibilities vis a vis livelihoods activities.
 This stratification strategy identifies the decision-makers for climate-affected activities, and the different ways in which different decision-makers might use climate information to inform these activities.

 - Identifying impact first requires understanding the character of expected impact.
 For example, an effective CIS might boost yields or it might help farmers avoid losses.
 Both have value to farmers, but if they are not evaluated with an eye toward different kinds of impact (or even different impacts among different users), one or the other impact might be overlooked.

 - Rigorously identifying impact requires longitudinal data to gauge CIS use and impact across a range of seasonal conditions.

-The findings of each report are also contextualized in the larger CISRI learning agendas to further the wider effort to improve the practice of CIS design, implementation, and monitoring and evaluation.
+The findings of each report are also contextualized in the larger CISRI learning agendas (Users and Needs and Evaluation agendas) to further the wider effort to improve the practice of CIS design, implementation, and monitoring and evaluation.